 What do I ask the doctor?

-- What is my risk of developing breast or ovarian cancer?
+- Am I at risk of developing breast or ovarian cancer?

 - Are there warning signs I can look out for?